RyanJeon/Lang/README.md

 !["Work Flow"](https://i.imgur.com/xfN1TsE.png)
 - Currently code generation divides into two stages:
     - Statement class dependent preprocessing: Depends on the statement type, the compiler will generate appropriate assembly for a givent statement
-    - Convert left over tokens to RPN, and generate AST for final code generation.
+    - Convert leftover tokens to RPN, and generate AST for final code generation.
 Currently this stage is to support arithmetic operation.
 This has to be more integrated in the compilation stage.